INNVTV/Azure-EventGrid-Microservices/README.md

 A web api that subscribes to and acts upon received events via webhooks.
 Once a notification is received it sends a message to a storage queue for the validator to pick up.

 # Validator:
-A consol app that polls the storage queue using an exponential backoff strategy.
-Verifies that events are flowing through the system and writes final output to the console.
+A console app that polls the storage queue, verifies that events are flowing through the system and writes status updates to the console.

 # Running Sample:
 Update the appsettings.json and .env files in the following locations with your Azure Event Grid and Azure Storage Account settings: